ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 server.setTool(objectName, 'objectToolName', 'defaultToolName', __dirname);
 ```

+This will automatically copy your default tool, from your robotic addon tools folder, to your objectToolName folder in your realityobjects folder.

 #### addNode

 The Vuforia Spatial Toolbox tools make use of nodes in order to be programmed.
 This nodes can connect to eachother and are used to generate logic and behavior for the different tools and interfaces.